runetrust/cds-spatial/README.md

 - `out/kde/` - KDE density rasters (`.tif`) and PNG maps with centroid trajectories
 - `out/choropleth/` - Choropleth PNGs for each period and the two difference maps
-- `out/place_mentions.csv` - Full place-mention dataset (6 MB, ~80 k rows)
+- `out/place_mentions.csv` - Full place-mention dataset
 - `out/geocache.json` - Cached geocoding results

 ---

 ## Restrictions of use

-For educational use under institutional Copydan Text og Node agreements.
+For educational use under institutional Copydan Text & Node agreements.
 Raw article content may not be redistributed.

 ## Acknowledgements